opencogmind/opencogmind/docs/agi/Research/Sparks-Of-AGI.md

 sidebar_position: 1
 ---

-# GPT-4:Sparks Of  Artificial General Intelligence
+# Sparks Of AGI: GPT-4
 This notes presents a brief summary and contributions of the paper [Sparks of Artificial General Intelligence:Early experiments with GPT-4](https://arxiv.org/pdf/2303.12712.pdf)

 #### What is GPT-4?